-Storing water is one of the most important things that a prepper can do.
-It should be the first thing on your list, or at least close to the top!
+Storing water is one of the most important things a prepper can do.
+It should be the first thing on your list or at least close to the top!

-Many people claim to be preppers but they haven’t stored a drop of water.
-They have freeze-dried rations for months and enough guns and ammo to wage a war single-handedly, but they’ve ignored the most important thing for human survival…water.
+Many people claim to be preppers but haven’t stored water drops.
+They have freeze-dried rations for months and enough guns and ammo to wage war single-handedly, but they’ve ignored the most important thing for human survival…water.

-Before we take a closer look at water storage containers, let’s talk about a couple of common misconceptions that people believe to be true about water and water storage.
+Before we take a closer look at water storage, let’s talk about a couple of common misconceptions people believe to be true about water and water storage.

-The number one question people ask when they first decide to store water is, “How long does it take until my water goes bad?”
+When they first decide to store water, the number one question is, “How long does it take until my water goes bad?”
 This isn’t a concern at all!
 When water is properly stored, it doesn’t ever go bad.

-The only reason that you’d have to worry about this is if you believe your water has somehow been contaminated from an outside source.
+You’d only have to worry about this if you believe an outside source has somehow contaminated your water.
 Other than that, your water should be clean and ready to drink when you need it.

-Be sure to completely rinse out any container that you may be reusing!
+Be sure to rinse out any container that you may be reusing completely!

 How Much Water Do You Need to Store?